awsdocs/amazon-kendra-developer-guide/doc_source/data-source-v1-servicenow.md

   }
   ```
 **Note**
 Be sure to regularly refresh or rotate your credentials and secret\.
 Provide only the necessary access level for your own security\.
+Re\-using credentials and secrets across data sources, and connector versions v1\.0 and v2\.0 \(where applicable\), is not recommended\.
-+ **IAM role**—Provide an IAM role with permissions to access your Secrets Manager secret and to call the required public APIs for the ServiceNow connector and Amazon Kendra\.
++ **IAM role**—Specify `RoleArn` when you call `CreateDataSource` to provide an IAM role with permissions to access your Secrets Manager secret and to call the required public APIs for the ServiceNow connector and Amazon Kendra\.
 For more information, see [IAM roles for ServiceNow data sources](https://docs.aws.amazon.com/kendra/latest/dg/iam-roles.html#iam-roles-ds)\.

 You can also add the following optional features:
 +  **Field mappings**—Choose to map your ServiceNow data source fields to your Amazon Kendra index fields\.
 For more information, see [Mapping data source fields](https://docs.aws.amazon.com/kendra/latest/dg/field-mapping.html)\.
-+  **Inclusion and exclusion filters**—Specify whether to include ServiceNow catalogs and knowledge articles\.
-You can also specify regular expression patterns to include or exclude specific attachments of ServiceNow catalogs and knowledge articles\.
++  **Inclusion and exclusion filters**—Specify whether to include or exclude certain file attachments of catalogs and knowledge articles\.
 **Note**
+Most data sources use regular expression patterns, which are inclusion or exclusion patterns referred to as filters\.
 If you specify an inclusion filter, only content that matches the inclusion filter is indexed\.
 Any document that doesn’t match the inclusion filter isn’t indexed\.
 If you specify an inclusion and exclusion filter, documents that match the exclusion filter are not indexed, even if they match the inclusion filter\.
 + **Indexing parameters**—You can also choose to specify whether to:
-  + Index knowledge articles and service catalogs, or both of these If you choose to index knowledge articles and service catalog items, you must provide the name of the ServiceNow field that is mapped to the index document contents field in the Amazon Kendra index\.
+  + Index knowledge articles and service catalogs, or both of these\.
+If you choose to index knowledge articles and service catalog items, you must provide the name of the ServiceNow field that is mapped to the index document contents field in the Amazon Kendra index\.
   + Index attachments to knowledge articles and catalog items\.
   + Use a ServiceNow query that selects documents from one or more knowledge bases\.
 The knowledge bases can be public or private\.
 For more information, see [Specifying documents to index with a query](https://docs.aws.amazon.com/kendra/latest/dg/servicenow-query.html)\.